-Next session of pottery classes begins the week of May 13, 2024
+Next session of pottery classes begins the week of January 5, 2026

 Evening Classes, 6 to 8:30pm

-• Thursday, May 16 to June 20 – waitlist
+• Thursday, Jan.
+7 to Feb.
+12 – waitlist

 Morning Classes, 10am to 12:30pm

-• Tuesday, May 14 to June 18 – waitlist
+• Tuesday, Jan.
+6 to Feb.
+10 – waitlist

-• Thursday, May 16 to June 20 – waitlist
+• Thursday, Jan.
+8 to Feb.
+12 – waitlist

-• Saturday, May 18 to June 22 – waitlist
+• Saturday, Jan.
+10 to Feb.
+14 – waitlist

 Ready to take a class?

-It’s important for new students to attend all 6 classes during their first 6-weeks session.
+It’s important for new students to attend all 6 classes during their first 6-week session.
 Since we have a limited number of students per class, when you register for a class, that is a spot we can’t offer to another person.
-For this reason, please take note of our cancellation policies.
+For this reason, please take careful note of our cancellation policies.

 Beginner pottery students typically spend the first few weeks working on the basic skills of centering, coning up and down, and pulling up the walls of a bowl.
 You will also be introduced to some hand-building projects, which includes learning how to use the slab roller.
-Trimming your pottery is usually the focus by about the 5th week of the session.
-By week 6 you’ll learn how to glaze your own pots!
+Trimming your pottery is usually the focus by the 5th week of the session.
+In week 6 you’ll learn how to glaze your own pots!
 Our classes are open to age 18 and up.

 Our 6-week session includes instruction once a week, glazes and firing of up to 15 items, plus we give you an additional 18 hours of open studio time to practice and work on your projects.
-All students receive a 50% discount on their first 25# bag of clay.
+All students receive a discount on their first 25# bag of clay.

 Registration fees*

-• $255 for first 6-week session
+• $270 for first 6-week session

-• $240 for returning students
+• $255 for returning students

-• $230 for students who have taken classes for 8 full sessions in our studio.
+• $245 for students who have taken classes for 8 full sessions in our studio.
 1+ year students receive glazing and firing of up to 20 items and 24 hours of open studio time.

 We have some videos to acquaint you with our studio.
 Watch the videos on clean up process and Steps to Throwing a Pottery Bowl prior to your first class.
 It will help familiarize yourself with our studio and what you can expect to learn your first day.